-• Procurement and grant award procedures
+- Procurement and grant award procedures

-The contracting authority uses EU procurement and grant procedures (following ex-ante controls except for procurement contracts below EUR 50 000 and except purchases for regular operating costs and purchases under direct labour), as reflected in the PRAG (see above A. Partial delegation).
+The contracting authority uses EU procurement and grant procedures (following ex-ante controls except for procurement contracts below EUR 50 000 and except for covering administrative costs of the partner country's implementing entity), as reflected in the PRAG (see above A. Partial delegation).

-Payments
+- Payments